Ways you can help

 Or please download the donation form below and post or fax it to QCF.

-- Take part in one of our fundraising events such as the Walk for Justice held in Brisbane and Townsville each year in Law Week or Red Wine for Justice
+- Take part in one of our fundraising events such as the Queensland Legal Walk held in Brisbane, Sunshine Coast, Mackay, Townsville and Cairns each year in Law Week or Red Wine for Justice held every second year.

 - Hold your own fundraising event.
 Please contact our fundraising officer for more details email@example.com.